[Internal Study Group Report] We held an introductory hands-on session on Terraform!

 Participant comments

-the study session, and after the session we received the following feedback:
+the study session, and afterwards we received the following feedback:

 • "Terraform seemed difficult, but it was fun to actually use it."